schurr-lab/git-tutorial/README.md

 # Step 5 — Clone This Repository

-First decide **where on your computer you want to store your projects**.
+Choose where you want to store your projects.

-Many people keep code in a folder called `projects` or `repos`.

 Navigate there: